winddriver/Delphi-Cross-Socket/README.en.md

 ## Update list

+#### 2020.07.07
+- ICrossHttpServer and ICrossWebSocketServer support both http and https
+  > Thanks to xlnron for his help

 #### 2019.02.17
 - Fix the problem of memory leakage caused by TIoEventThread
   > thank viniciusfbb for finding and fixing the problem